mauropelucchi/TransferMarket_Scraper/README.md

 This scraper (based on Jsoup) downloads all-data from https://www.transfermarkt.it/serie-a and create a basic CSV file with name, role, season, ... of each player.
+All the code is based on Java Jsoup framework with CSS Selector.

+The statistical data is scraped from WhoScored.com (for Serie A 2017/2018).
+This dataset is parsed with Google Gson API.

 # MIT License